jim-coyne/terraform-intersight/README.md

-# Cisco UCS Intersight Terraform Configuration
+# Terraform-Intersight

-This Terraform configuration provides a comprehensive deployment for Cisco UCS infrastructure using the Intersight cloud management platform.
-It creates all necessary policies, pools, and profiles for a complete UCS server deployment.
+This repository provides an Infrastructure-as-Code approach for configuring Cisco UCS in Intersight Managed Mode (IMM) using Terraform modules.
+It automates the deployment of domain profiles, server policies, pools, and server profile templates.

 ## Overview